GoogleCloudPlatform/community/tutorials/speech2srt/index.md

 Each entry contains the following items:

 - incrementing index number, starting from 1
-- start and stop times when to display the subtitle, in the format hh:mm:ss,ms
+- start and stop times for the subtitle, in the format hh:mm:ss,ms
 - subtitle body in one or more lines of text

 ## Preparing the dialog audio